deajan/backup-bench/README.md

 While backups are done, cpu/memory/disk metrics are saved so we know how "resource hungry" a backup program can be.

-All backup programs are setup to use SSH in order to compare their performance regardless of the storage backend.
+All backup programs are benchmarked against the same storage backends, so their performance can be compared regardless of where the repository lives: a local filesystem, a remote server over SSH/SFTP, or an S3 bucket (`--backend=local|sftp|s3`).

 When available, we'll tune the encryption algorithm depending on the results of a benchmark.
 For instance, kopia has a `kopia benchmark compression --data-file=/some/big/data/file` option to find out which compression / crypto works best on the current architecture.
 This is *REALLY NICE TO HAVE* when choices need to be made, aware of current architecture.